W-Kuah/mindmeal/README.md

 # MindMeal

-This project is a recipe generator using React, HTML, CSS, and OpenRouterAI.
+This project is a recipe generator using React, CSS, and OpenRouterAI.
 It utilises serverless functions to protect API keys and Cloudflare Turnstiles to minimise bot interactions.

 ## Working Demo